Code-Institute-Submissions/Dynjashik-MSP3-Movie-collection_OctREsub/README.md

 	* List of all movie cards with images.
 Cards are clickable and all movie details can be revealed.
 	* Search box where movies can be searched by category or title with freetext
 	* Filter movies by category.
-* Separate page for eacg movie with full information.
+* Separate page for each movie with full information.
 * Pages with sign in and sign up forms.

 Signed in users have access to: